zhangyuo/zhangyuo.github.io/content/publications/c3/index.md

 ---
-title: 'Misfire detection based on switched state observer of hybrid system in internal combustion engine'
+title: 'Control of a selective catalytic reduction system based on NARMA-L2 model'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Weimin Han
+  - Yanjun Wang
+  - Taixiong Zheng
+  - Tonglin Zhou
   - admin
-  - Tonglin Zhou
-  - Taixiong Zheng
-  - Weimin Han
   - Rui Tan
-  - Yanjun Wang

 # Author notes (optional)
 author_notes:
   # - 'Equal contribution'
   # - 'Equal contribution'

-date: '2017-04-03T00:00:00Z'
+date: '2017-03-01T00:00:00Z'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-04-03T00:00:00Z'
+publishDate: '2017-03-01T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).